busrakaraa/react-api-crypto-tracker/README.md

-In this React project I used an API from https://www.coingecko.com/en/api#explore-api to get the data of crypto currencies.
+In this React project I used an API from https://www.coingecko.com/en/api#explore-api to get the data of crypto currencies, via useState, useEffect.

 --------------------------------------------------------------------------------------------------------------------------------------------